 The courts are open to the public sunrise to 10:00 p.m.
 Court restrooms and vending machines (seasonal) will be accessible 8:00 a.m. to 10:00 p.m.

 Lights are accessible every night at 5:00 p.m.
 Push the large button on the indicator poll to turn on the court lights.
 A warning light at the top of the indicator poll will come on when lights are programming off.
 The warning light will give you time to reset the button.
 Lights will not be available after 10:00 p.m.

 The tennis and pickleball courts are ran on a first-come first-serve basis.
-The tennis courts are only reserved for Town of Knightdale athletic and youth programs.
+The courts are only reserved for Town of Knightdale athletic and youth programs.

 - Tennis shoes only, no other shoes allowed.